telerik/teststudio-docs/docs/test-studio-mobile/test-execution-requirements.md

 ##Test Agent for Web Applications

 When a web app is to be tested, test agent is the browser itself (mobile or desktop).
 The browser must support WebSockets.
-Bellow is a short list of browsers that support WebSockets:
+Below is a short list of browsers that support WebSockets:

 *	iOS Safari 6.0+